[Part 1: Basics] OpenClaw.AI Master Class: Create Your Own Autonomous AI Agent with Gemini and Docker

 Hello, I'm Kevin. ^^

-I am delighted to meet you all as an instructor here on Inflearn.
+I am very happy to meet you all as an instructor here on Inflearn.

-As is the case in any field, I believe that for a software developer in particular, the only way to survive is to constantly hone one's skills to keep up with ever-changing trends.
-I am one of those developers who enjoys software development while maintaining a mindset of continuous learning.
+As is the case in any field, I believe that for a software developer in particular, constantly honing one's skills to keep up with ever-changing trends is the only way to survive.
+I am one of those developers who enjoys developing software while maintaining a mindset of always learning.

-I started my courses on Inflearn with the hope that my knowledge and experience could be of some help to others.
+I started my courses on Inflearn with the hope that my knowledge and experience could be of even a little help to others.

-I will continue to reach out to students with a variety of courses that provide practical, real-world help.
+I will continue to reach out to students through various courses that provide practical help.
 Thank you.

 Questions and feedback are always welcome, so please feel free to reach out via email (it.village.host@gmail.com).